Want a Graduate Degree that Really Matters? Get Your Master's in Climate Science and Policy

 At the graduate level, studying Climate Science and Policy provides a solid grounding in changing environmental and climate systems.
 It also offers critical insight into the policies and laws are both creating climate destabilization, and the changes that could drive climate solutions.
 While the politics and policies of the current US administration have been undermining efforts to reduce global warming pollution, the planet continues to heat up.
 During the 2020’s, countries across the world will be racing to tackle the problems we are ignoring now, and the world will desperately need well-trained professionals who understand both climate science and the range of effective policy solutions to slow global warming.

-A Master’s in Climate Science and Policy is a distinctly purposeful, relevant, and mission-oriented degree in today’s economic, political, and social climate.
+A Master’s in Climate Science is a distinctly purposeful, relevant, and mission-oriented degree in today’s economic, political, and social climate.

 This is a degree filled with purpose, because the areas which it seeks to preserve are our very life-blood.
 We cannot live healthy lives in a world with depleted resources, polluted cities, and rising sea levels.
 And before anyone says, ‘well that’s not my problem, it doesn’t affect me’ - it does and it will.
 For example, as sea levels rise, some experts predict that it will result in massive numbers of climate change refugees (2 billion by 2100) relocating from islands and coastal areas, such as Florida.